gguibon/SRCMF-webapp/README.md

 # Usage

 Put the resulting .war into you work folder of Tomcat server.
 Launch it and open in your web browser.

+# Licence

+This program is under the AGPL licence.
+Please see the LICENCE file in the root directory

+# Credits
+The logo has been made by [Kim Gerdes](http://gerdes.fr/ "Kim Gerdes Website")

 # Contacts